snezhadi/shinyapp/README.md

 A simple shiny application to draw Binominal distribution for the input parameters (n and p).

-The user can change the plot type (line, point or bar) and teh color of teh plot (red, blue or black) too.
+The user can change the plot type (line, point or bar) and teh color of the plot (red, blue or black) too.